giusguerrini/xwterm/README.md

 [Coding conventions](https://giusguerrini.github.io/xwterm/tutorial-60-coding-conventions.html)

 ## Caveats
-Please remember that this project is in its early stage.
-The project was born out of a specific need of mine in a controlled environment; to make it fully usable, a certain effort of generalization is still required.
+Please remember the project was born out of a specific need of mine in a controlled environment;

-As the project grows, some details in the public interface (e.g., parameter names) may change.
-This may happen at least until the first "non-beta" release (v1.0.0) is published.
+to make it fully usable, a certain effort of generalization is still required.

 Development and test have been done mainly on recent versions of Chrome and Firefox.
 Safari has been tested very superficially.
 No other browsers have been tested at this time.